akvo/akvo-flow-docs/docs/topic/dashboard/2-surveys.rst

 Dependent questions operate on option questions that preceed the dependent question.

 To set a dependency, tick the box next to "Dependent" in the question detail screen.
 This will display a dropdown list that contains all the option questions that preceed the current question.
 Select the question upon which you want the current question to be dependent.
 The possible responses to that question will appear below.
-Tick the box next to the response, and the current question will only appear on the device if that responses is selected.
+Tick the box next to the response, and the current question will only appear on the device if that response is selected.
 You can also select more than one response.

  .. figure:: img/2-surveys_editquestion_settingdependency.png
    :width: 600 px
    :alt: image of dashboard
    :align: center

-   Setting dependency question
+   Setting the dependent question.

  .. figure:: img/2-surveys_editquestion_settingdependencyresponse.png
    :width: 600 px
    :alt: image of dashboard
    :align: center

-   Setting dependency answer
+   Setting the dependent question response.

 When you are finished, click Save Question at the bottom of the question details screen, which will return you to the list of questions for that group and you can continue building or editing the survey.